rebma-io/lab/docs/3D/joining-parts.md

 are cut, and the bottoming tap will ensure the last few at the bottom are cut properly.
 If you try to use a bottoming tap by itself, you'll find that it will struggle to get the initial bite into the material and to stay straight.
+I'll be honest, though, that I typically just use one tap and call it "good enough" since the last few threads can be cut by the screw itself.

 To help explain it, I made a small video: